 By the end of this course the students will be able to

-Discuss culture theory and analize ethnographic research on various topics
+- Discuss culture theory and analyze ethnographic research on various topics

-Explain the similarites and differences between cultures by focusing on such issues as language, kinship and family, religion, political organizations, economical exchange and subsistence, and globalization.
+- Explain the similarities and differences between cultures by focusing on such issues as language, kinship and family, religion, political organizations, economical exchange and subsistence, and globalization.